edunmire/cse15l-lab-reports/labreport5/lab5.md

 To run the bug, I typed `bash RunSearchEngine.sh` in the terminal and then opened the server.
 I altered the URL to contain the query `/add-message?s=Hi Again` and received the "404 Not Found!" output.

 To fix the bug, change the if-statements `parameters[1].equals("_")` in SearchEngine.java to `parameters[0].equals("_")`.
 Then the if-statements will be comparing the right arguments.

+**Reflection**

+I thought vim is really cool.
+I didn't know that you could edit files from the command line so learning that was really interesting.
+Although it does require learning new commands, it seems more useful than navigating on booting up and running a different program to do file edits if all you need to do are quick fixes code.